DanielTakeshi/Paper_Notes/reinforcement_learning/Generative_Adversarial_Imitation_Learning.md

 I see, the experts are derived from TRPO.
 So there's nothing human about this.

-They show that their GAIN algorithm is able to get about 70% of the expert (i.e.
+They show that their GAIL algorithm is able to get about 70% of the expert (i.e.
 TRPO) performance.
 That may not sound great, but it's better than the three
 baseline: behavioral cloning and two apprenticeship learning variants.
 Remember, IL papers are about trying to closely match (or in rare cases, exceed) the